 Are lenders still accepting PPP applications?

-If you need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
-You can also explore these 7+ alternatives to SBA loans to help increase cash flow.
+If you can't apply through a CDFI and need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
+You can also explore these alternatives to SBA loans to help increase cash flow.

 Step 1: Check the application dates

 Make sure you have the most up-to-date application by checking the date at the top of the form.
 The most recent version was revised on January 8, 2021.
 If you're applying through a lender's application, check in to make sure they're also using the most recent version.
 Otherwise, not all businesses will qualify